Edward Arthur Fellowes Prynne: Final years and death

-In 29 January 1921, Prynne's eldest daughter, Beatrice, was married to Yule Crosby (1889–1977) at St Peter's Church, Ealing.
+On 29 January 1921, Prynne's eldest daughter, Beatrice, was married to Yule Crosby (1889–1977) at St Peter's Church, Ealing.
 Crosby was a South African mining engineer who met the Prynne family whilst he was working as a billeting officer in London during the First World War.
 The newly married couple emigrated to South Africa, and Edward never saw his daughter again, nor meet his grandchild (also called Beatrice), born the following year.

 Just before his death, Prynne was included in an Illustrated Who's who of Notable Londoners – one of just 22 artists, including Edwin Lutyens and Philip de László.
 Other Londoners featured, included Winston Churchill and David Lloyd George.

 Prynne died on 28 December 1921.
 He was buried in the churchyard of St Mary the Virgin Church, Hayes (where his brother, George Fellowes Prynne was also later buried).
-His obituary in 'The Builder' magazine opined that:
+His obituary in The Builder magazine opined that: